syntax-syndicate/bee-agent-framework/python/docs/integrations.md

 ## Model Context Protocol Integration

+### MCP Tool

+MCPTool allows you to consume external tools exposed via MCP protocol.
+See the [MCP tool documentation](/python/docs/tools.md#mcp-tool) for more information.

 ### MCP Server

 MCPServer allows you to expose your tools to external systems that support the Model Context Protocol (MCP) standard, enabling seamless integration with LLM tools ecosystems.